 Maquis ship types

 The issue of size vs. crew complement regarding Chakotay's raider type I is discussed in Voyager Inconsistencies.
 The controversy over the individual name and the class name of his ship, however, is almost irresolvable.
-More about that in The Antares Class(es) and the ship's entry in the Starship Database.
+More about that in the article on the The Antares Class(es) and the ship's entry in the Starship Database.
 Anyway, the already existing name confusion as well as the crew complement make it is easy to rule out the raider II as a possible Peregrine class.
 Likewise, it appears little probable that the big Bajoran assault vessel, perhaps a genuinely Bajoran design but surely not one of the Federation, could be the Peregrine class, although it was shuttle-sized in the attack on the Galor class in as a stand-in "Preemptive Strike" (perhaps because it was a stand-in for the small raider that appeared later at this small scale in the episode?).

 This leaves three candidates for the Peregrine-class courier: the raider I, the Federation fighter and the small raider.